Overview of Virginia Testing Requirements

 - Routes to Licensure in Virginia — Virginia provides multiple routes to licensure, including college and university programs approved by the Board of Education, reciprocity for educators licensed by other states and alternative routes for qualified candidates and career switchers.

-- Virginia's approved educator preparation programs or educator preparation programs listed by endorsement area.
+- Virginia's approved educator preparation programs or educator preparation programs listed by endorsement area (PDF).

-- Application for a Virginia license form with the appropriate fees and documentation.
+- Application for a Virginia license (Word) form with the appropriate fees (Word) and documentation.